 - Make sure to dispose of lenses every day, fortnightly or monthly, depending on what your eye doctor recommends.
 Your contact lens containers should also be changed every few weeks to prevent any germ build-up.

 - Avoid wearing contact lenses when ill with a cold or the flu, as there is an increased risk of transferring germs into the eyes.
 Remove contact lenses if you have an eye infection like conjunctivitis (or pink eye), as germs can build up extremely well underneath them.

-If you wear contact lenses and struggle with dry eyes, ask your Overland Optical Family Eye Care Dry Eye Center eye doctor about scleral lenses.
-Dr. Schmitz will patiently assess and explain your condition to you, and will provide solutions and treatments for optimal visual clarity and comfort.
-Fortunately, there’s a vast array of contact lens types and brands available, so those who fear that they may have to discontinue contact lens wear altogether need not worry.
+If you wear contact lenses and struggle with dry eyes, ask your Dr. Sara Schmitz, O.D. eye doctor about scleral lenses.
+Dr. Sara Schmitz, O.D. will patiently assess and explain your condition to you, and will provide solutions and treatments for optimal visual clarity and comfort.
+Fortunately, there's a vast array of contact lens types and brands available, so those who fear that they may have to discontinue contact lens wear altogether need not worry.